inphobia/p5-idea-wikiclone/Implemented-features.md

 * Inherited subs resolution, auto-completion and refactoring (both `dfs` and `c3` mros supported)
 * Imported subs and variables resolution, auto-completion and refactoring (re-factoring requires polishing, export/import arguments are not being refactored only declaration and usage)
 * AUTOLOAD-ed methods and subs resolution and decoration (atm.
 AUTOLOAD must be defined as a sub, not a named block).
-* Create Perl5 file context menu actions.
+* Create Perl5 scripts, packages, tests and templates context menu actions.
+* Basic code-style settings and basic formatter.
 * Lexical and global variables auto-completion, navigation and refactoring.
 * Global variables declaration with `use vars`
 * Packages auto-completion, navigation and refactoring.